geocarvalho/sv-cnv-studies/README.md

 # CNV and SV papers in NGS
-Relevant studys with Structual Variants in NGS (Genome, Exome and Target Sequencing) pipelines.
+Relevant studies with Structual Variants in NGS (Genome, Exome and Target Sequencing) pipelines.

 # Genome approach